muratk5n/thirdwave/en/2021/09/computing-ai.md

 it worked brilliantly so far.

-Now, current approaches of AI, neural nets, can only see, work with the computable stuff.
-There is more, they cant even get the analytical mess correctly, they have to approximate it.
-Both of these problems now lead us to a dead-end; what you reverse-engineer from data is not intelligence, only one *solution* to an underlying model we know nothing about, under certain conditions.
-That's why these NNs, deep or otherwise, tied so much to data, and fragile, too tied their surrounding conditions, and fail to generalize.
+Now, current approaches of AI, neural nets, can only see, work with the computable stuff, with functions.
+Well actually they cant even get the analytical mess correctly, they have to approximate it.
+Both of these problems now lead us to an odd situation; What we reverse-engineer from data is not intelligence, only one *solution* to an underlying model we know nothing about, and only under certain conditions.
+That's why these NNs, deep or otherwise, tied so much to data, and fragile, too connected their surrounding conditions, and fail to generalize.

 Question